-To help avoid confusion, some manufacturers now list the maximum square footage the AC unit can effectively cool in addition to these technical numbers.
+To help avoid confusion, some manufacturers now list the maximum square footage the AC unit can effectively cool in addition to these technical numbers for BTU and CFM.

-In each of our product reviews below, we’ve included the square footage rating for you so you don’t have to hunt for it.
+In each of our product reviews above, we’ve included the square footage rating for you so you don’t have to hunt for it.

 The price for cheap portable AC units ranges between $150 to $300.